 Don took us on a trail that began at the river and wended its way up past the vineyards, the pioneer cemetery and onto the homestead.
 The trail is professionally signposted and laid out.

 Our pilgrimage trail led us to the jewel which was the Dalwood homestead.
 Dalwood House is National Trust property that lies within the Wyndham Estate Vineyard in Branxton, New South Wales.
 It is a single-storey stone house built around 1828-1829 by one of the Hunter Region’s early pioneers, George Wyndham (1801-1870), a pastoralist and vigneron.

 Its construction possibly began very soon after George and wife Margaret purchased over 2000 acres of land at Branxton in January 1828.
 It was named Dalwood after one of his father’s farms at Dinton.

-The homestead represents arguably the only surviving example of a Greek Revival style building on Australian soil, the Greek style influenced by George Wyndham’s passions for the classics, born from his education at Harrow and St John’s College Cambridge.
+The homestead represents arguably the only surviving example of a Greek Revival style building on Australian soil, the Greek style influenced by George Wyndham’s passions for the classics, born from his education at Trinity College Cambridge.
 The doric columns typify a simple beauty of form.

 We entered the house through the doric columns of the side portico, which originally was accessed from the main bedroom (see item 18 on the floor plan below).
 According to Don, the main entrance was actually from the front verandah, although as the use of the house evolved over time, the usual entrance was from the back, by way of the stone flagged verandah beside the kitchen and service wing, into the flag stone floored ante room, and then to the formal rooms at the front.